JeffersonLab/HydraUsersGuide/developers/database/tables.md

 Used by:

 ## Models
-Used for:  Storing references to trained models, confusion matrices, loss and accuracy curves, Used by:  Hydra training script,
+Used for:  Storing references to trained models, confusion matrices, loss and accuracy curves,

+Used by:
+- **Front end:** Model Library
+- **System:** Hydra training script

 ## Monitoring Log
-Used for:
+Used for:  Monitoring Log stores information about all confirmed "Bad" and unconfirmed images.

-Used by:
+Used by:  Hydra Log

 ## News
-Used for:
+Used for:  To store News and alerts during Hydra operations.

-Used by:
+Used by:  All front end pages

 ## Plot Groups
-Used for:
+Used for:  This has been deprecated, but was used to create a mapping of images to groups.

 Used by:

 ## Plot Type Groupings
-Used for:
+Used for:  This table enables a one-to-one correspondance between plot types and plot groups.

 Used by:

 ## Plot Classifications
-Used for:
+Used for:  Used to store the different types of classifications and their associated label and reserved color.
+The labels typically correspond to "Good", "Bad", and "NoData", but can be extended based on the end user's needs.
+We also reserve certain colors for the labels, for instance "Red" is reserved for Bad.

 Used by:

 ## Plot Classification Types